alex-strobel/DPP-LabManual/Manuals/README.md

 ## Inserting figures and other content

-To avoid indiosyncratic naming conventions for folders containing, e.g., images or other content that you want to display in or link to your manual, add a subfolder `Ressources` to your manual's root folder.
+To avoid indiosyncratic naming conventions for folders containing, e.g., images or other content that you want to display in or link to your manual, add a subfolder `Ressources` to your manual's root folder. <!-- we might also discuss whether we want to have a separate Ressources folder where we put in all the images etc. -->